FLao/portfolio/README.md

 # portfolio
-my portfolio using HTML and CSS
+This is my portfolio using HTML and CSS.
+Simply open the .html file in any browser to view.